microsoft/vscode-wiki/Semantic-Highlighting-Overview.md

 ## FAQ

-> I'm a theme author, do I need to change my theme to make it work with semantic highlighting?
+### I'm a theme author, do I need to change my theme to make it work with semantic highlighting?

 No, themes don't need to change anything.
-Each semantic token has one or more TextMate scopes associated (see table below).
-To evaluate the style for a semantic token, the theme is probed against the these scope.
+Each semantic token has one or more TextMate scopes associated (see [table below](#token-classification-to-textmate-scopes-mapping)).
+To evaluate the style for a semantic token, the theme is probed against the associated scope.

 If a theme rule matches, the semantic token is rendered with the rule's style.
-If no theme rule matches, the semantic token is not rendered (that means the underlying syntax token prevails).
+If no theme rule matches, the semantic token is not rendered (that means the underlying syntax highlight prevails).

 No new colors or styles are added.
 Only the styles that the theme defines are used, and semantic tokens are only shown if the theme has a rule for the tokens associated TextMate scope.